-- Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system. - Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks. - Safely relieve all pressure in the hydraulic system before performing any work on the hydraulic system.
+- Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system. - Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper and not hands to find hydraulic leaks. - Safely relieve all pressure in the hydraulic system, by locking drive levers in neutral and shutting off engine, before performing any work on the hydraulic system.